TedEriksson/ReversiPC/README.md

 Reversi for the Graphics and Animation module.

-Created in processing using the OPENGL renderer.
+Created in processing using the P3D renderer.

 This Reversi implementation features: